debe7408/nexstay-web3/smart_contracts/README.md

-# Trip.io Smart Contracts
+# NEXSTAY Smart Contracts

-This part of the repository contains the Trip.io system's smart contracts, which are written in Solidity.
+This part of the repository contains the NEXSTAY system's smart contracts, which are written in Solidity.

 ## Appendix